mrkkrp/markkarpov.com/tutorial/th.md

 * *Automatic deriving of type class instances* is still perhaps the most common use case for TH.
-Even though the same problem can often be addressed by *generics*, they are known to make compilation times longer (compared to TH-based solutions), so TH is still the preferred method of automatic instance derivation in libraries like `aeson` and `lens`.
+Even though the same problem can often be [addressed by generics][generics], they are known to make compilation times longer (compared to TH-based solutions), so TH is still the preferred method of automatic instance derivation in libraries like `aeson` and `lens`.

 * *Creation of TH DSLs* that are integrated into systems built in Haskell.
   Examples of such DLSs are the language for model declaration used in